geometalab/osmaxx/docs/index.md

 * Python (3.4)
 * postgres-server-headers (dev) for psycopg2

-For the packages required, see requirements.txt.
+For required Python 3 packages, see `requirements.txt`.

 ## Installation